 Travel Vaccines and Advice for Puerto Rico

 Puerto Rico is an unincorporated territory of the United States in the Caribbean Sea.
 It is made up of a main island (Puerto Rico) and several small islands including Mona, Culebra, and Vieques.
-People that live in Puerto Rico are U.S. Citizens, but do not have a vote or representative in the U.S. Congress.

 The population of Puerto Rico is just over 3 million with the islands spanning about 9,000 square kilometres.
 The official languages of Puerto Rico are both Spanish and English.